 When passing through Yokohama station recently, I visited the in-station city hall branch location and grabbed a 住民票の写し等請求書, the request form needed to get a residence certificate.

 In this article, I’ll provide instructions for filling in the most typical details.
-If you are a Japan Everyday member, you can access a full translation of all terms on this form.
+Use the link at the end of this article to download a full translation of all terms on this form.